tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 Unregistered User
 -------------------
 By default, our software attempts to pair users with their contact information by checking with Freshdesk/Freshservice.
 If the user is not already found in the system a catch all account submits the ticket instead.
 This can be disabled for PSA's that allow users to create accounts on ticket submission.
-Look at the  :ref:`Advanced Integration Options <content/integration/freshdesk:Advanced Integration Options>` below.
+Look at the  :ref:`Integration Defaults <content/integration/freshdesk:Integration Defaults>` below.

 This guide assumes you want to use the catch all contact:
 To start you will need to set up a contact that uses the email address of “unregistered@helpdeskbuttons.com”  for the purposes of catching any unregistered users.
 You can name the account whatever you want.
 In our system it’s “Mystery Human”.